-This post was contributed by Tony D. Dick, Esq., an attorney in McNees Wallace & Nurick LLC's Labor and Employment Practice Group in Columbus, Ohio.
+This post was contributed by Joseph S. Sileo, an Attorney in McNees Wallace & Nurick's Labor & Employment Practice Group in Scranton, Pennsylvania.